ArthurMoua/Hello-World/README.md

 If you don't know how to do any of this follow this guide: https://guides.github.com/activities/hello-world/

-Afterwards, please download the main.cpp file and perform the same cout edit I did but with your name
+Afterwards, please download the main.cpp file and perform the same cout edit I did but with your name and follow the same commit procedure

 Arthur Moua - Hello World